UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Introduction

 \section{Introduction}

-Research on efficient route planning algorithms has seen remarkable advances in the past decade.
-For many types of transportation networks, queries can be solved in a few milliseconds, even on a continental scale~\cite{bast2016}.
-However, combining schedule-based (i.e., public transit) and non-schedule-based (e.g., walking, cycling, driving) transportation modes and solving the resulting multi-modal routing problem is still a challenge~\cite{wagner2017}.
-In this work, we consider a multi-modal problem that augments public transit with a \textit{transfer graph}, which represents an arbitrary non-schedule-based mode of transportation that can be used for transferring between public transit stops.
-Given a source and target vertex in the transfer graph and a departure time, we want to compute all Pareto-optimal journeys regarding travel time and number of used public transit trips.
+Research on efficient route planning algorithms has seen remarkable advances in the past two decades.
+On road networks, queries can be answered in less than a millisecond with moderate preprocessing effort, even for continental-scale graphs.
+Similar results are currently out of reach for public transit networks, but state-of-the-art algorithms nevertheless achieve query times of a few milliseconds on metropolitan and mid-sized country networks~\cite{Bas16b}.
+Even more challenging is the multimodal journey planning problem, which combines schedule-based (i.e.,~public transit) and non-schedule-based (e.g.,~walking, cycling, driving) modes of transportation.
+While this covers a greater variety of possible journeys, solving it efficiently remains difficult~\cite{Wag17}.
+In this work, we consider a multimodal problem that augments public transit with a \textit{transfer graph}, which represents one arbitrary non-schedule-based transportation mode.
+This transfer mode can be used at the start and end of a journey to enter and exit the public transit network, and for transferring between public transit vehicles in the middle of the journey.
+Given a source and target vertex in the transfer graph and a departure time, the objective is to compute Pareto-optimal journeys with respect to arrival time and the number of used public transit trips.